New Guidance on Workplace Investigations and Employee Suspensions

 However, the new guidance does mean that any suspension process is carried out considerately, carefully, and comprehensively.

-One way to ensure the process is comprehensive, would be for an employer to record in writing the steps that have been taken in relation to deciding to issue a suspension.
 Should a suspension ever be challenged, having a record of events on hand would be beneficial for both parties.
 Another point that employers may wish to keep a record of would be the plan implemented to support the suspended individual’s mental wellbeing.
-This would show compliance with the guidance, as well as highlighting the employer’s commitment to comply with the implied duty of maintaining trust and confidence with the employee.

-Have you read the new guidance?
 If yes, what are your thoughts on it and how will it impact how you carry out your role in your organisation?

 If you would like further advice on this difficult issue, please do get in touch